 The health and safety of our patients and personnel is our utmost priority.
 Throughout this pandemic, our agency has followed a specific protocol to control the spread of the coronavirus.
 Our COVID-19 protocol complies with state and federal guidelines, and we deploy additional sanitizing measures on an ongoing basis.
 Our infection control measures are regularly updated and monitored within the agency.

 Visitation – This agency, as well as CMS and CDC, recognizes the importance of visiting with your relatives as part of staying healthy.
 Outdoor visitation poses a lower risk of transmission; therefore, if you have guests, visits may be held outdoors whenever practicable.
 Indoor visitation is also allowed in almost all circumstances but, if any potential visitor has not been feeling well or has been exposed to someone who is ill, they should defer the visit to another time.
-It is very important that during visits we wear a mask, wash our hands, and watch our distance.
 We hope that if we are careful and mindful of the Core Principles of COVID-19 Infection Prevention, we can return to pre-pandemic visitation practices soon.
 Core Principles of Infection Prevention are listed below.
 We know how important it is for families to communicate with their loved ones.
 We recommend families consider virtual visitations via Facetime, Zoom or telephone when you cannot visit in person.

 Vaccination – This agency offers each patient and staff education on COVID-19 and information on the risks, to include side effects and benefits of vaccination.
 The vaccine is offered by this to any staff or patient who wishes to receive it.
 CMS believes that vaccinations will help protect those who are most at risk of severe infection or death from COVID-19; therefore, we recommend that all patients and staff receive the vaccine unless contraindicated

-Screening and testing – All employees submit to daily temperature checks and must complete a daily questionnaire for early detection of symptoms and exposure.
-In addition, employees are tested according to state guidelines, which is influenced by the level of community transmission as well as new cases being identified.
+Screening– All employees submit to daily temperature checks and must complete a daily questionnaire for early detection of symptoms and exposure.
 Our staff is trained to detect the early onset of respiratory symptoms.

 Core Principles of COVID-19 Infection Prevention